omise/omise-woocommerce/README.md

 ### Installation Instructions

-In order to install Omise-WooCommerce plugin, you can either download it via WordPress Plugin Store or manually download the plugin from this repository.
+In order to install Omise WooCommerce plugin, you can either download it via WordPress Plugin Directory or manually download the plugin from this repository.

 #### WordPress Plugin Directory (recommended)